pakwah/Project3892/Ziyuan_Chen/README.md

 	1. from predictor import * <br />
         2. p=prediction_engine('1','2'), the parameters do not matter in this case <br />
 	3. x,y=p.combined_predict, where x is the matrix of features and y is a 1-D array containing the income

+To run:
+'''
+python predictor.py
+'''
+To use it in other scripts:
+'''
+from predictor import prediction_engine as xxx
+'''